BanForFun/react-select-table/docs/component.md

 #### `emptyPlaceholder` *node*

-Rendered instead of the table when the [item array][tableItems] is empty
+Rendered instead of the table when the [item array][tableItems] is empty.

 #### `loadingIndicator` *node*

-Rendered instead of the table when it is [loading](isLoading)
+Rendered instead of the table when it is [loading][isLoading]

+#### `showSelectionRect` *bool*

+Sets whether the drag-selection rectangle will be calculated and rendered.
+Is true by default, but setting it to false can improve performance.

 #### `Error` *elementType*